iterative/mlem.ai/content/docs/gto/get-started-dvc.md

 ![](https://user-images.githubusercontent.com/6797716/223444959-d8ddd1a0-5582-405f-9ab0-807e1a0c9489.png)

+Please note it's usually a good idea to merge your experiment before registering a semantic version to avoid creating dangling commits (not reachable from any branch).

-In future you'll also be able to compare that new model version pushed (even non semver-registered) with the latest one on this MDP.
-Or have a button to go to the main repo view with to compare:
+In future you'll also be able to compare that new model version pushed (even non semver-registered) with the latest one on this Model Details Page.
+Or have a button to go to the main repo view with "compare" enabled:

 ![](https://user-images.githubusercontent.com/6797716/223445799-7ae65e58-6a9e-42a8-890a-f04839349873.png)